giraffe-fsharp/Giraffe/README.md

 This issue affects Giraffe because it targets more than one framework and therefore breaks Intellisense when building the project with the default configuration.

-During development you can workaround this issue by invoking the build script with the `OnlyNetStandard` flag:
+During development you can workaround this issue by invoking the build script with the `-OnlyNetStandard` flag:

 ```
 PS > .\build.ps1 -OnlyNetStandard